shafidaaaa/Bangkit/Capstone/model/README.md

 ---
 This is a model for the BISINDO dataset <br>
-v means version <br>

-this model is most likely to use CNN <br>

-this model has the purpose to predict A B C etc with the hand pictures that are in the dataset <br>
+this model has the purpose to predict A - Z with the hand pictures that are in the dataset <br>
 <br>
 ***https://github.com/shafidaaaa/Bangkit/tree/main/Capstone/bisindo_data***